Common Uses for Leftover Sweetened Condensed Milk

 He also found a way to seal it into small cans.

 Borden developed the largest and most advanced milk factory of his day.
 More than 200 dairy farmers supplied 20,000 gallons of milk daily to the factory as demand increased driven by the American Civil War.
-Calorie and nutrient-dense, a can of condensed milk was included in a Union soldier's war rations.
+Calorie and nutrient-dense, a can of condensed milk were included in a Union soldier's war rations.

 Borden's company was the New York Condensed Milk Company, later called the Borden Company.
 Today, it's known as the Eagle Brand, which is still the most popular brand of condensed milk in the United States.